JooNiv/QCut/README.md

 QCut has been built at CSC - IT Center for Science (Finnish IT Center for Science).

-Check out [jooniv.github.io/QCut/](https://jooniv.github.io/QCut/) for documentation and more examples.
+Check out [docs](https://jooniv.github.io/QCut/) for instructions and more examples.

 # Installation